clach04/mermaid-ink-cli/README.md

 ## Pandoc filter

-To use with Pandoc, check out https://github.com/timofurrer/pandoc-mermaid-filter Follow pandoc-mermaid-filter instructions, to get a "binary" built (whether thats and executable python script under Linux, or a Microsoft Windows binary .exe).
+To use with Pandoc, check out https://github.com/timofurrer/pandoc-mermaid-filter - or my fork with some Windows notes https://github.com/clach04/pandoc-mermaid-filter
+Follow pandoc-mermaid-filter instructions, to get a "binary" built (whether thats and executable python script under Linux, or a Microsoft Windows binary .exe).
 Then override the Mermaid command line binary to the filter.